fuzziqersoftware/newserv/README.md

 * **Chat commands**: enables chat commands in the proxy session (on by default).
 * **Chat filter**: enables escape sequences in chat messages and info board (on by default).
 * **Player notifications**: shows a message when any player joins or leaves the game or lobby you're in.
 * **Block pings**: blocks automatic pings sent by the client, and responds to ping commands from the server automatically.
-This works around a bug in Sylverant's login server.
 * **Infinite HP**: automatically heals you whenever you get hit.
 An attack that kills you in one hit will still kill you, however.
 * **Infinite TP**: automatically restores your TP whenever you use any technique.
 * **Switch assist**: attempts to unlock doors that require two or four players in a one-player game.